-For patrons who fit into priority list numbers 3 and 4, you may keep your carrel until the end of the semester, at which point you must check in with carrels coordinator Erin Chiparo to see if you can keep your carrel for another semester.
+For patrons who fit into priority list numbers 3 and 4, you may keep your carrel until the end of the semester, at which point you must check in Stacks Coordinator, Deanna Pellerano, to see if you can keep your carrel for another semester.

-After a period of several weeks, if library staff observe that a carrel is not being used, staff may ask the patron to share their carrel with someone on the waiting list.
+After a period of several weeks, if library staff observe that a carrel is not being used, staff may ask the patron to surrender their carrel.

 Switching carrel locations

 Patrons who want to switch to another carrel can make those requests at the discretion of Stacks Coordinator Deanna Pellerano.
 Please note that the timeline for potential carrel switches is unpredictable; do not expect a quick response about carrel switch requests.

 Instructions for Maintaining Your Carrel Assignment

 - Bring your books to the circulation desk.